kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Syphilis
     E. Trypanosomiasis

+#### Answer: B. Tuberculosis (TB) - ?

 ### Q3.27
-A patient with an inflammatory condition was told by the consultant that he has features consistent with a type II hypersensitivity reaction.
+A patient with an inflammatory condition was told by the consultant that he has features consistent with a _type II hypersensitivity reaction_.
 This patient is most likely to have which of the following disorders?

-    A. Polyarteritis nodosa
+    A. Polyarteritis nodosa - F
     B. Reactive arthritis
     C. Serum sickness
-    D. Graves’ disease
+    D. Graves’ disease - F
-    E. Arthus reaction
+    E. Arthus reaction - F

+#### Answer: B. Reactive arthritis - ?

 ### Q3.28
 On receiving intravenous penicillin, a child develops urticaria, dyspnoea and generalised oedema immediately as a result of: